-The biggest rookie mistake you can make as a new parent is to forget the 2-minute warning.
+The biggest rookie mistake you can make as a new parent is to forget the two-minute warning.

-That’s when you give your little kids a reminder that in 2 minutes, the activity they are currently engaged in is about to end.
+That’s when you give your little kids a reminder that in two minutes, the activity they are currently engaged in is about to end.

 It’s what you yell on the playground as they run around with friends.